top of page

 MAKE A TAX-DEDUCTIBLE DONATION TO HAPPENSTANCE THEATER!

 Happenstance Theater is a fiscally sponsored project of Fractured Atlas, a non-profit arts service organization.
-Your donation helps us continue to make shows like MOXIE.
+Your donation helps us continue to make shows like POCKET MOXIE.

 SPECIAL THANK YOU TO: